 Red Ball Ages 6-10: For ages 6-10, hour long class.
 48-foot court, using low compression foam and red balls.
 For beginner players to learn to rally, serve and begin point play.
 Introduction to basic stroke production techniques.

 Orange/Green Ball Ages 8-11: For ages 8-11, hour long class.
 60-foot court, using orange and green dot balls.
 Players have completed and mastered red ball ages 6-10 classes.
 Players are able to maintain a minimum 10-ball rally with another student.
 Emphasis on advanced stroke production and point play.

-*7 and 8 year olds may play in this class if they get coach approval
+*6 and 7 year olds may play in this class if they get coach approval

-Real Ball Junior Progression: Hour and a half class for kids that have completed and mastered the orange/green ball level classes and/or a next step for older students who have participated in the Beginners Grades 6-12 class and are ready to progress from low compression ball rallies (players will be divided by both ability and age).
+Real Ball Junior Progression: Hour and a half class for kids that have completed and mastered the orange/green ball level classes and/or a next step for older students who have participated in the Beginners Grades 6-12 class and are ready to progress from low compression ball rallies.
+For players that are real ball intermediate to advance levels.